 - Increased transparency, accountability and communication within policing

-- Fixing our broken parole system which only contributes to our high incarceration levels while also keeping families apart
+- Fixing our broken parole and supervision system which only contributes to our high incarceration levels while also keeping families apart

 - Increasing access to affordable housing, employment with good wages, and other needed support for a successful re-entry for those who have completed their sentence